sophiamyang/PythonRcomparison/README.md

 Except for creating dashboard, people seem to download a lot more Python packages than R packages for data manipulation, visualization, machine learning, and deep learning.

 ### Note!
-Python package download numbers are inflated for the following reasons:
+Python package download numbers can be inflated for the following reasons:
 - CI systems: conda data has screened out some CI systems, however, PyPI has not.
 A lot of the downloads from PyPI could be coming from CI systems.
 And R might have a lot less downloads from CI systems.
 - Environments: Python users might be more likely to manage multiple environment and install packages in various environment.
 However, R users might just use one environment.
 - Packaging updates: R users might not update packages as often as Python users.